> ONE SLICE IS NEVER ENOUGH

 Since working in factories as a teenage, I've always been fascinated by processed food.
 From the pastiche design of the individual products, to the economics of the industrialised manufacturing processes.
 In many cases the market leaders are branded versions of long established traditional foods that have beed adapted, with certain (sometimes all) ingredients or production methods substituted for more affordable mass production consumerism.
 As an artist interested in making processes, sculpting techniques and materials - during the covid lockdown when I couldn't go to my studio, one of the few 'normal things' most of us could do was go food shopping, which meant I suddenly had a perishable source of material to creatively play with in my kitchen instead of my studio.

-'One Slice is never Enough' Viennetta sculpture joins a family of works created from food including Gold finger, Waffle Henge.... below are a few images from 'One Slice is never Enough' exhibited alongside many other artist's food inspired artworks from 'Let them Eat Fake' exhibition curated BAD ART in 2023
+In 2023 'One Slice is never Enough' was exhibited alongside many other artist's food inspired artworks at 'Let them Eat Fake' exhibition curated by BAD ART in Soho London.

 Images above taken by Gillies Adamson Semple for BAD ART in 2023